shaunpersad/toml-json-path-replacer/README.md

 const updatedTOML = tomlJSONPathReplacer(
     toml, // the toml string
-    ['name'], // the JSON path to insert the new value 'my-new-worker' // the new value
+    ['name'], // the JSON path to insert the new value 'my-updated-worker' // the new value
 );
 // name = "my-updated-worker" # worker name
 ```